London and South East Coast (UK)Join Group

 - suburbs - DA, BR, HA, UB, WD, EN, IG, RM

 We are the largest Member Group in IChemE, with around 3,000 members.
-As of April 2020, that's over 8.2% of the world-wide membership.
+As of July 2020, that's about 8.3% of the world-wide membership.

 Our area includes seven universities running courses connected with chemical engineering - the well-established courses at Imperial College, University College London and London South Bank University, plus the new courses at Queen Mary University of London, University of Greenwich, Canterbury Christ Church University and Brunel University.